 The show has drama, aliens, and even a cute beagle.
 If the family enjoys Enterprise, be sure to check out (or revisit) the now classic Star Trek: The Next Generation with Patrick Stewart and costars, also available on Netflix.

-The Planet Earth BBC series brings breathtaking views of our world to your living room.
+The Our Planet series brings breathtaking views of our world to your living room.
 The kids will learn amazing facts and discover places and creatures that give them a new appreciation for our planet.

 5. Tiny House Nation